darrenmothersele/darrenmothersele.github.io/_posts/2014-02-20-drupal-security.md

 But this only really covers the core of Drupal, and contrib modules.
 Almost all security issues I have found on Drupal sites arise from miss-configuration, custom themes, and custom modules.
-Which makes sense, if you think about it, because that code does not get the same level of public scrutiny as the open-source code released on Drupal.org.
+This makes sense, if you think about it, because that code does not get the same level of public scrutiny as the open-source code released on Drupal.org.

 Here are some pointers, to help with Drupal security.
-But, I do recommend getting someone else to look over your code before pushing it into production.
+But, I highly recommend getting someone else to look over your code before pushing it into production.